-Believing no one should die alone, Vigil volunteers provide a presence and comfort to dying patients who have no family available for support during the final hours.
-Vigil volunteers maintain communication with distant family and relay final messages of comfort and love, communicate patient needs to Hospice staff and assist distant family with local connections for funeral services or other support resources.
+Believing that no one should die alone, these special volunteers provide a presence and comfort to dying patients who have no family available for support during the final hours of life.